 |The journey of discovering yourself

 Turkey is a perfect destination for a solo wanderer to enjoy self-indulgence and discover himself/herself on this beautiful journey of introspection and self-love.

-The tranquillity of the rivers, the warmth of the sun, mesmerizing sunsets in the hot air balloon rides, prayers at the mosques, the intoxicating smell of the flavoured teas and ottoman spices, Turkey will set you free in some or the other way and at the same time captivate you with its enchanting beauty.
+With the tranquillity of the rivers, the warmth of the sun, mesmerizing sunsets in the hot air balloon rides, prayers at the mosques and the intoxicating smell of the flavoured teas and ottoman spices, Turkey will set you free in some or the other way and at the same time captivate you with its enchanting beauty.

 Famous Movies Shot in Turkey

 Here is the list of some Bollywood and Hollywood movies that will surely give you some serious travel goals and will lure you to visit Turkey at least once in your lifetime.

 |Harry Potter and The Order of The Phoenix|